Exciton-Anyon Binding in Fractional Chern Insulators: Spectral Fingerprints

 }

-\textit{Discussion--} { In this work, we investigated the emergent properties of an interacting fermion--boson system formed by coupling an exciton to a quasihole of a fractional Chern insulator at filling fraction $\nu=1/3$.
-The system is modeled by a kagome--lattice fermion--boson Hamiltonian supporting a partially filled electronic Chern band hosting the FCI, alongside a mobile exciton whose dispersion can be continuously tuned from a parabolic to a flatband.
-Using exact diagonalization, we demonstrated the formation of exciton--quasihole bound states as a function of the repulsive electron--exciton interaction $V_{\mathrm{FB}}$ and the exciton kinetic energy $t_{\mathrm{B}}$.
-These bound states appear as a set of low--lying levels in the fermion--boson spectrum, clearly separated from the scattering continuum.
-Remarkably, the binding channel emerges despite the repulsive electron--exciton interaction, owing to the residual attraction between the exciton and the local charge depletion created by the quasihole.
+\textit{Discussion--} { In this work, we investigated the formation of exciton--quasihole bound states in a kagome--lattice fermion--boson model composed of a fractional Chern insulator at $\nu=1/3$ interacting with a mobile exciton whose dispersion is tunable from parabolic to flat.
+Using exact diagonalization, we demonstrated the formation of exciton--quasihole bound states, as a function of the repulsive electron--exciton interaction $V_{\mathrm{FB}}$ and the exciton kinetic energy $t_{\mathrm{B}}$, appearing as low--lying levels clearly separated from the scattering continuum, whose binding channel emerges despite repulsive electron--exciton interactions owing to a residual attraction to the quasihole charge depletion.
 Reducing $t_{\mathrm{B}}$ enhances this effect by amplifying the role of interactions relative to kinetic energy. }